 To incentivize the production of chemicals made from renewable resources, some states have implemented tax credit programs.

 Not all laboratories providing ASTM D6866 biobased content testing are qualified to provide such service to applicants of the U.S. Department of Agriculture’s BioPreferred Program.
-Biobased content testing labs must first be accepted by Safety Equipment Institute (SEI), the manager of the BioPreferred Program’s Product Certification and Labelling initiative.
-SEI requires that labs must be ISO […]
+Biobased content testing labs must first be accepted by the USDA.
+The labs must be ISO 17025-accredited.

 Beta Analytic was selected to be an Advisory Partner to the European research project Knowledge Based Bio-based Products’ Pre-Standardization (KBBPPS), to provide expertise on biobased content testing.

 WASHINGTON — The U.S. Environmental Protection Agency (EPA) has established the amount of bio-diesel products required to be included in diesel fuel markets in 2013.
 Biobased diesel products are advanced bio-fuels that are derived from sources that include vegetable oils and wastes oils from renewable sources.